Meet Megan

 Megan Hodges is passionate about supporting adults as they navigate life impacted by loss, unexpected life changes, and relational trauma.
 She appreciates the bravery it takes to reach out for help and is committed to honoring you and your unique journey towards wholeness.
 She believes that the foundation for healing starts with a strong therapeutic relationship and works with clients to strengthen the relationships you have with yourself, with your friends and family, and with your community.

 Megan began her professional life as a high school math teacher.
-Over her ten-year teaching career, she taught middle and high school math and spent six of those years teaching English at two universities in Asia.
-It was during the COVID pandemic that Megan began pursuing a Master's in Counseling.
+Over her ten-year teaching career, she taught middle and high school math, as well as spent six years teaching English in China and Mongolia.
+It was during the COVID pandemic that Megan began pursuing counseling as a career.

-Megan graduated from Cedarville University with a Bachelor's in Mathematics, Christopher Newport University with a Master's in Teaching, and Dallas Theological Seminary with a Master of Arts in Counseling.
+Megan graduated from Cedarville University with a Bachelors in Mathematics, Christopher Newport University with a Masters in Teaching, and Dallas Theological Seminary with a Master’s in Counseling.

 Megan is a Licensed Professional Counselor Associate (LPC Associate) in Texas (#100640) and is currently under the supervision of Jonathan Todd, MA, LPC-S (License #76679).